NannyML/nannyml/docs/tutorials/compare_estimated_and_realized_performance.rst

 predicts whether a customer will repay a loan to buy a car.
 Check out :ref:`Car Loan Dataset<dataset-synthetic-binary-car-loan>` to learn more about this dataset.

-This datasets provided contains targets for analysis period.
+This datasets provided contains targets for monitored period.
 It has the :term:`target<Target>` values for the monitored model in the **repaid** column.